pfraces-graveyard/npm-version-bumper/README.md

 `npm run broadcast` pushes changes and tags to all available git remotes

-`npm run pkgversion` is needed to get an updated version in the environment variable
+`npm run version-current` is needed to get an updated version in the environment variable

 `npm run version devel` uses `git` directly to commit the changes instead of